suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 <br/>

-#### Lower Level Data Store API
+#### Lower Level Datastore API

-If you want to make direct REST-based calls to the data store, check out the [SMDataStore](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMDataStore.html) class.
+If you want to make direct REST-based calls to the Datastore, check out the [SMDataStore](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMDataStore.html) class.

 <br/>